tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #  Introduction

-DISCLAIMER:
-This document is simply a copy of RFC 5246 translated into markdown format with no intentional technical or editorial changes beyond updating the references and minor reformatting introduced by the translation.
-It is being submitted as-is to create a clearer revision history for future versions.
-Any errata in TLS 1.2 remain in this version.
-Thanks to Mark Nottingham for doing the markdown translation.

-[RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH] The source for this draft is maintained in GitHub.
+RFC EDITOR: PLEASE REMOVE THE FOLLOWING PARAGRAPH
+The source for this draft is maintained in GitHub.
 Suggested changes should be submitted as pull requests at https://github.com/tlswg/tls13-spec.
 Instructions are on that page as